mlflow/mlflow/docs/source/llms/deployments/index.rst

 When specifying a model, it is critical that the provider supports the model you are requesting.
 For instance, ``openai`` as a provider supports models like ``text-embedding-ada-002``, but other providers may not.
-If the model is not supported by the provider, the MLflow AI Gateway will return an HTTP 4xx error when trying to route requests to that model.
+If the model is not supported by the provider, the MLflow Deployments Server will return an HTTP 4xx error when trying to route requests to that model.

 .. important::